xgfone/go-tools/README.md

-utils        | Some utility functions, which are classified to a certain package. validation   | Some validations, such as email, url, etc. values       | Get a value from a `slice` or `map`. worker       | A worker pool with the dispatcher based on channel.
+utils        | Some utility functions, which are classified to a certain package. validation   | Some validations, such as email, url, etc. values       | Get a value from a `slice` or `map`. wait         | Poll or listen for changes to a condition.
+It's copied from `k8s.io/apimachinery/pkg/util/wait`. worker       | A worker pool with the dispatcher based on channel.

 ## Example